 We have pizza on Mondays and Wednesdays and hot dogs on Tuesdays and Thursdays.
 Chips and fresh fruit (oranges, apples and bananas) are offered at lunchtime along with fruit snacks.
 Campers are welcome to bring their own bag lunch from home if they prefer.
 Ice water is available and there is a concession stand open during the lunch hour where campers can use their punch card to purchase sunflower seeds, gum, Gatorade, candy, etc.

-During the last hour of camp on Tuesdays, Coach Farley waters down a soft, grassy area with a hose (see video clip on the website).
+During the last hour of camp on Wednesdays, Coach Farley waters down a soft, grassy area with a hose (see video clip on the website).
 Campers who want to participate can practice the bent knee and head first slides they previously received instruction on during camp.
 Sliding is voluntary.
 Campers who participate WILL get wet and muddy!
 Parents are welcome to watch the fun!

 Coach Farley keeps a close eye on the radar during camp.
 We can play through some light rain but campers go indoors if we see lightning or hear thunder.
 Our camps have access to indoor gym space and a multi-purpose room so that we can keep campers busy during a rain delay.